plblum/jivs/docs/Understanding_Builder.md

     Person.json
 ```

-The Builder and Model Rules code only needs to run when this configuration data is generated.
+The Builder and ValueHost Rules code only needs to run when this configuration data is generated.
 The resulting JSON file can then be deployed with the application and retrieved by the browser when needed.

 You might run code like this yourself: